-Cacheable objects can be retained during the current user 60 session, but cannot be retained between sessions.
+Cacheable objects can be retained during the current user session, but cannot be retained between sessions.
 These objects usually have a moderate update frequency.
 Object storage facility 439 retains objects in the cache according to the LRU storage retention algorithm.
-Object storage facility 439 uses the LRU algorithm to ensure that objects that are 65 tastes.
-Particularly, object storage facility 439, in accordance least frequently used forfeit their storage to objects that are more frequently used.
+Object storage facility 439 uses the LRU algorithm to ensure that objects that are least frequently used forfeit their storage to objects that are more frequently used.